SOLAR-group/appoptimization.github.io/index.md

 In particular, performance characteristics of mobile applications include:
 _responsiveness_, _launch time_, _memory_, and _energy consumption_.

+### Goal

+The goal of this website is the development of a [living literature review](https://en.wikipedia.org/wiki/Living_review) in the area of non-functional optimization of mobile applications.
+This website allows the reader to explore, search, navigate, and update the literature in this research area.

 ### Contribution

 The research on non-functional application optimization is evolving fast.
-Therefore, we aim at making this website a [living literature review](https://en.wikipedia.org/wiki/Living_review).
+Therefore, we aim to keep this website as a living document.
-We encourage anyone to add a paper relevant to this web site, by following [these instructions for contributing](https://solar.cs.ucl.ac.uk/appoptimization.github.io/contribution.html).
+We encourage anyone to add papers relevant to this web site, by following [these instructions for contributing](https://solar.cs.ucl.ac.uk/appoptimization.github.io/contribution.html).